ad6395/Save_Assessment/README.md

 # MySQL Database.

 The transactions table in the database required data cleaning for segregating the state names from merchant_description column.
 This was required for designing the second API.
-Data cleaning was done using Python
+Data cleaning was done using Python.